pjf/pjf.github.io/_drafts/anki.md

 ---
 ---

-What if I told you there's a system, which is free, has strong evidence-based support for its effectiveness, and allows you to acquire large amounts of knowledge and *retain it indefinitely*?
+What if I told you there's an app which runs on all your devicesq, is free, has strong evidence-based support for its effectiveness, and allows you to acquire large amounts of knowledge and *retain it indefinitely*?

-What if I told you that

 Recently I posted a rant to Facebook encouraging people to do things *other* than look at social media while they're bored.
 A few people had